Life Science

 Associate Professor Yamada, Toshinori Computer science Graph Networks, Discrete Algorithms, Parallel and VLSI Computations: We are developing fault-tolerant technologies for multiprocessor systems and conducting basic research for efficient network operation.
 Information and Computer Science

-Professor Yoshiura, Noriaki Computer science We are researching management and operation of computer networks, security technology, software verification using formal methods, and logic that can be used for knowledge processing.
-We are aiming to develop a practical system based on basic theory.
+Professor Yoshiura, Noriaki Computer science We are researching computer network management, cyber security including cyber crime, software verification using formal methods.
 Information and Computer Science

 Assistant Professor Iriyama, Taishi Media informatics Information and Computer Science